JaneWen23/MyISP/src/Filter/README.md

 ### 1.1.
 Convolution

-√ int-to-int conlolution
+√ int-to-int convolution

 √ 1D / 2D convolution with padding scheme

-√ 1D / 2D horizontal / vertical stride of kernel sliding
+√ 1D / 2D horizontal / vertical stride(aka. step) of kernel sliding

 √ 1D / 2D horizontal / vertical upsample after filtering

 √ option to flip the kernel or not

 ### 1.2.
 Self-Defined Filtering

+√ padding schemes, stride(aka. step), upsample, flip kernel or not

 √ user provide the formula that defines the filter in the single window, then sliding_window() will perform the filtering